snbohman/MossCore/docs/layout.md

 simple get statement inside the system, but a parameter is provided for ease of use.

-A system can hold different

 ### [2.3] Packages
 A package is essentially a system, for calling systems and initializing components.
 The base class very closely resembles the System class.
+As per the usage, one might notice that the only (non-trivial) functions marked as virtual are the init functions and its overloads.
+A package child can only initialize which systems and which components to use, through the build function and the public attachmentFunctions, attaching to the system and component vector.

+'''cpp
+class Package {
+public:
+    virtual ~Package() = default;

+    virtual void init() { }
+    void build(Contex& contex);
+    void tick(Contex& contex);
+    void exit(Contex& contex);
+};
+'''